-Mixed-Signal Artificial Neural Networks Hardware Accelerators
+Mixed-Signal AI Hardware Accelerators

 -

-J. Mattar, M. M. Dahan, S. Dünkel, H. Mulaosmanovic, S. Beyer, E. Yalon, and N. Wainstein, “Reconfigurable Time-Domain In-Memory Computing Macro using CAM FeFET with Multilevel Delay Calibration in 28 nm CMOS,” arXiv Preprint arXiv, 2025.
+J. Mattar, M. M. Dahan, S. Dünkel, H. Mulaosmanovic, G. Beernik, S. Beyer, E. Yalon, and N. Wainstein, “A Reconfigurable Time-Domain In-Memory Computing Macro using FeFET-based CAM with Multilevel Delay Calibration in 28-nm CMOS,” IEEE Transactions on Circuits and Systems I: Regular Papers, 2026 (in press).

 - J. Mattar, M. M. Dahan, S. Dünkel, H. Mulaosmanovic, G. Beernik, S. Beyer, E. Yalon, and N. Wainstein, “A FeFET CAM-Based Time-Domain In-Memory Computing Macro with 550 ps Delay Step in 28 nm CMOS,” IEEE Nonvolatile Memory Technology Symposium (NVMTS), September 2025.
+Best Poster Award 🏆.

 - J. Mattar, M. M. Dahan, S. Dünkel, H. Mulaosmanovic, S. Beyer, E. Yalon, and N. Wainstein, “FeFET-Based Time-Domain In-Memory Computing Macro with Tunable Delay Calibration,” IEEE Device Research Conference (DRC), June 2025.
 Nominated for Best Student Oral Presentation Award.